 William Shatner famously would begin every episode of the classic sci-fi series Star Trek with the same monologue, opening with, “Space.
 The final frontier…” Not so fast, Captain Kirk.
-Seventeen years before Shatner first donned his Starfleet-issue golden sweater, another land had already been coined as the “Last Frontier:” The state of Alaska, admitted into the union in 1959.
-The territory had belonged to the US since the 1867, when William Seward, who had recently recovered from an assassination attempt on the night his assailant’s co-conspirators killed President Lincoln, purchased the land from the Russian Empire.
+Seventeen years before Shatner first donned his Starfleet-issue golden sweater, another land was already called the “Last Frontier:” The state of Alaska, admitted into the union in 1959.
+The territory had belonged to the US since 1867, when William Seward, who had recently recovered from an assassination attempt on the night his assailant’s co-conspirators killed President Lincoln, purchased the land from the Russian Empire.

 The decision of the purchase received mixed reviews in the states, with some claiming Seward hadn’t fully recovered from his wounds, deriding the purchase as “Seward’s Folly.”
 Nearly one hundred years after the purchase, when Alaska became the 49th state, this sentiment had all but vanished.
 The largest state in the union (by far) is often seen as mysterious by those who have never visited, picturing barren wastelands of snow and penguins wandering the streets.

 However, the picture couldn’t be more incorrect.
-Alaska is packed with a wonderful communities, eager to teach their histories and show others the natural and sublime brilliance of their state.
+Alaska is packed with wonderful communities, eager to teach their histories and show others the natural and sublime brilliance of their state.
 The youth of the state is brought up in a similar fashion, priding themselves in growing up in the shadow of Denali.
 To Alaskan students who aspire to go to college one day, joining many other Alaskans in bringing the pride of their state to higher learning, look no further.
-Here are some scholarship opportunities for young residents of the Last Frontier:
+Here are some scholarships in Alaska!

 Alaska’s state government provides financial assistance to those in need through this grant, which applies to Alaska residents who plan to attend college at an institution within the state.
-Applicants with exceptional academic performance in college admissions exams, such as scoring in the 75th percentile on the SAT or ACT exam, are given preference, but anyone who demonstrates significant need through the FAFSA form is considered for aid.
+The grant gives preference to applicants with exceptional academic performance in college admissions exams, such as scoring in the 75th percentile on the SAT or ACT exam.
+However, the grant considers anyone who demonstrates significant need through the FAFSA form.

-To apply for the scholarship, students are asked fill out their FAFSA forms early, as awards are rolled out in order of need.
+To apply for the scholarship, students must fill out their FAFSA forms early, as awards roll.
 The financial rewards stretch anywhere from $500-$4,000 depending on need, but every reward is renewable as long as the student completes 15 credits per semester.

 The second of two directly state-government-funded scholarships available for Alaskan students, the Alaska Performance Scholarship is different from the AlaskAdvantage award in a few key ways.
 First of all, unlike the AA grant, this scholarship is entirely dependent on a student’s academic performance, with the financial stipends varying based on test scores and weighted GPA, with three levels.